SatoriCyber/terraform-provider-satori/docs/resources/custom_taxonomy_classifier.md

 Optional:

-- **location** (Block List, Max: 1) Location for a data store.
+- **location** (Block List, Max: 1, Deprecated) Location for a data store.
 Can include only one location type field from the above: relational_location, mysql_location, athena_location, mongo_location and s3_location .
-Conflicts with 'relational_location' field. (see [below for nested schema](#nestedblock--scope--include_location--location))
-- **relational_location** (Block List, Max: 1, Deprecated) Location for a relational data store.
-Conflicts with 'location' field.
-The 'relational_location' field has been deprecated.
-Please use the 'location' field instead. (see [below for nested schema](#nestedblock--scope--include_location--relational_location))
+Conflicts with 'location_path', 'location_parts' and 'location_parts_full' fields.
+The 'location' field has been deprecated.
+Please use the 'location_path', `location_parts` or `location_parts_full` fields instead. (see [below for nested schema](#nestedblock--scope--include_location--location))
+- **location_parts** (List of String) The part separated location path in the data store.
+Includes an array of path parts when part types are defined with default definitions.
+For example ['a', 'b', 'c'] in Snowflake data store will path to table 'a' under schema 'b' under database 'a'.
+Conflicts with 'location', 'location_path', and 'location_parts_full' fields
+- **location_parts_full** (Block List) The full location path definition in the data store.
+Includes an array of objects with path name and path type.
+Can be used when the path type should be defined explicitly and not as defined by default.
+For example [{name= 'a', type= 'DATABASE'},{name= 'b', type= 'SCHEMA'},{name= 'view.c', type= 'VIEW'}].
+Conflicts with 'location', 'location_path', and 'location_parts' fields. (see [below for nested schema](#nestedblock--scope--include_location--location_parts_full))
+- **location_path** (String) The short presentation of the location path in the data store.
+Includes `.` separated string when part types are defined with default definitions.
+For example 'a.b.c' in Snowflake data store will path to table 'a' under schema 'b' under database 'a'.
+Conflicts with 'location', 'location_parts', and 'location_parts_full' fields.

 <a id="nestedblock--scope--include_location--location"></a>
 ### Nested Schema for `scope.include_location.location`